Emulator Issues #1740

 unless the hand cursor lies right in the center of the screen, is it so?

-#11 Updated by rodiabloalmeida about 10 years ago
+#11 Updated by rodiabloalmeida over 10 years ago

 I can not do this test you are asking me to do until February 2010 because when my